Ayham970/port-scanner-py/README.md

-Simple Port scanner using python to idenitfy open ports usage in Linux: python3 ./hack.py [target ip] [-c for common ports] [-s starting port] [-e ending port] in windows use it by an IDE that has python, make sure to install the following library if you dont have it:
+Simple Port scanner using Python to identify open ports usage in Linux: python3 ./hack.py [target ip] [-c for common ports] [-s starting port] [-e ending port] In Windows use it with an IDE that has Python, make sure to install the following libraries if you don't have them: socket, sys, threading, argparse, ipaddress, colorama